Bar chart

 Variables

 The height of the bars corresponds to raw or aggregated numeric values.
 If the values in the category variable are unique (only appear in the attribute field once), no aggregation is necessary, but a field must be chosen for Numeric fields.
-For example, if the category variable is StateName and the table only has one record for each state, the bar heights are determined by the Numeric fields parameter, and no aggregation is needed.
+For example, if the category variable is StateName and the table only has one record for each state, the bar heights are determined by the Numeric fields variable, and no aggregation is needed.

-If the category values repeat in the table, an Aggregation method must be chosen to specify how the data is summarized.
+If the category values repeat in the table, an Aggregation value must be chosen to specify how the data is summarized.
 For example, if the category variable is StateName for a county dataset, each state name appears in the table multiple times, so aggregation is necessary to show summarized amounts per state.

 If no Numeric fields values are specified, the chart uses the Count aggregation method, which totals the number of times each unique category appears in the category field.
 For example, the category variable is set to StateName for a county dataset with a Count aggregation method.
 The resulting chart displays one bar for each state, and the bar heights represent the number of counties that belong to each state.